 I keep a running list of recipes from others that I want to make, ideas for my own creations I want to make, and a list for pretty much everything else in my life.
 I thrive on lists.
 The only thing more satisfying than having a perfectly organized list, is crossing something off of said list.
 Well, my friends, today I did just that, and it was a GOOD ONE.

 My mom used to make a decadent Lemon Olive Oil Pound Cake when I was growing up.
 I looked forward to it on every occasion, because it was perfectly moist, tangy, and light; meaning my stomach didn’t feel like I had just consumed a BRICK.
 One day I asked my mom for the recipe, fully knowing that it wasn’t “healthy”, but surprised at just HOW unhealthy it really was.
-Her version contains canola oil in addition to olive oil (canola is a big no-no in my book), butter, white sugar, and white flour.
+Her version contains canola oil in addition to olive oil, butter, white sugar, and white flour.
 Talk about a spike in the blood sugar levels and a SUGAR CRASH to go along with it.

 So this weekend I was on a mission to see if I could substitute some of these ingredients with healthier ones, and achieve the same flavor palate.
 After 5 rounds of testing, I am pleased to report that I have succeeded!
 So let’s do it, shall we?